How To Ask Why You Didn’t Get the Job (and actually get a reply)

 Takeaways & Next Steps

 Alright, so those are a few ways to ask why you didn't get the job.
-If you've been asking yourself, "why didn't I get the job!" then using these email templates is a good first step.
+Using these email templates is a good first step.

-Now, once you make your ask, I do recommend moving on and focusing on getting your resume and cover letter optimized.
+Now, once you make your ask, I do recommend moving on and focusing on getting your resume and cover letter optimized for the next application.

 I recommend starting by checking your resume with one of these AI resume builders that can give you feedback on what you may be missing.